Compress GIF

 Are my GIF images uploaded to a server?

-No. GIF compression runs entirely in your browser with WebAssembly — your image never leaves your device, and there are no size or file-count limits.
+GIF compression runs at native speed entirely in your browser: nothing is uploaded, your image never leaves your device, and there are no size or file-count limits.

 What's the difference between lossy and lossless?